MaiteLizarraga/mysql_sales_repo/README.md

-# Data Modelling in MySQL
+# Data Modelling and Normalization in MySQL

 Before creating our database, we need to take a look at our raw data create a model that will suit best our needs.
 We will also need to normalize it.
 *    The goal of data modeling is to create a conceptual or logical representation of the data structures that will be used in a database system, reflecting the relationships between different data entities.